atomicmoloch/atomicmoloch.github.io/bbn_model.md

 A *preference graph* is a graph of delegation preferences.
 A directed edge between agent *u* and agent *v* indicates that *u* would rather delegate their vote to *v* than vote directly.

 A *delegation graph* is the graph of the actual delegations.
-In other words, a directec edge between agent *u* and agent *v* means that agent *v* has actually been delegated agent *u*'s vote.
+In other words, a directed edge between agent *u* and agent *v* means that agent *v* has actually been delegated agent *u*'s vote.

 In certain liquid democracy mechanisms, such as LiquidFeedback, the preference graph *is* the delegation graph.
 In others, a *tally algorithm* is used to resolve a preference graph into a delegation graph.

-Here are definitions for some terminology used by Brubach, Ballarin, and Nazeer, with definitions which may not be obviously apparent.
+# Definitions
+This model defines certain terms to describe the functioning of a liquid democracy mechanism and its inputs:

 **Ground truth:** When operating under the assumption that, in a choice of options, there is one 'correct' option and one or more 'incorrect' options, the ground truth is the correct option.